RBW (company): DSP Media

-On January 26, 2022, RBW announced that they have acquired DSP Media, the agency of groups Kard and Mirae.
+In January 2022, RBW announced that they have acquired the management rights of DSP Media, the agency of groups Kard and Mirae.
 The two companies aim to work on creating synergy through close cooperation.
 With this acquisition, DSP Media will operate as an independent label of RBW and maintain its current management.

+In December 2022, DSP Media announced that they have merged with Goodfellas Entertainment.
+All exclusive artists under Goodfellas will be transferred to DSP and the CEO will be joining the label as the executive producer.

+In June 2023, DSP Media announced that they are taking over the actor management business of Jikim Entertainment and Urban Works Media, Jikim's former CEO Kim Jin-il will be leading the actor's department at DSP.

 Urban Works Media

-On December 29, 2022, RBW announced that they will acquired 50 percent of Urban Works for 10 billion won ($7.88 million) to become the largest shareholder of the production house.
-The deal will be signed on Jan.
-2 and the payment will be made in full by the first half of 2023.
+On December 29, 2022, RBW announced that they acquired 50 percent of Urban Works for ₩10 billion ($7.88 million) to become the largest shareholder of the label.
+The deal was signed on January 2, 2023, and the payment will be made in full by the first half of 2023.

+In June 2023, it was announced that DSP Media will be taking over the management of Urban Works' artists.

+In September, 2024, RBW sold 50 percent of its stake in Urban Works Media, relinquishing the company from their consolidated subsidiaries.